Physical Therapy Dry Needling is the process of using a thin needle inserted into a trigger point to relieve a contracture within a muscle.

 How F.I.T.
 Uses Dry Needling

 F.I.T.
-Muscle & Joint Clinic utilizes dry needling physical therapy for a variety of conditions.
-With any injury to the body there is inflammation and a cascade of events that can lead to taut bands of muscles and trigger points.
-When these trigger points are formed the entire muscle and chain of muscles become dysfunctional.
+Muscle & Joint Clinic utilizes dry needling in physical therapy for a variety of conditions.
+With any injury to the body, there is inflammation and a cascade of events that can lead to taut bands of muscles and trigger points.
+When these trigger points are formed, the entire muscle and chain of muscles become dysfunctional.

 Frequently Asked Questions